Alentejo - Of Fish, Shrimp and Coriander

 Portuguese fish specialties from the Alentejo

-We enjoyed Portuguese fish specialties on our trip through the Alentejo.
-In every restaurant this one Travel on the fishing path through the Alentejo was fish on our menu.
+We enjoyed Portuguese fish specialties on ours Journey through the Alentejo.
+In every restaurant this Travel on the fishing path through the Alentejo was fish on our menu.
 There was dogfish soup in Evora.
 Eel stew then awaited us in Cais Palafítico.
 Açorda de Marisco we ate in Sines.
 Finally, there were grilled fish delicacies in São Torpes.
 And finally, in Vila Nova de Milfontes we were served a real gourmet meal of seafood.
 So we got a tasty insight into the cuisine of the Alentejo.

 Tuna-stuffed peppers